Gambling in Pennsylvania: Future expansion

 On October 26, 2017, the state legislature approved a bill that would allow casino gambling at truck stops, airports, and online, including fantasy sports.
 The bill was signed by Pennsylvania governor Tom Wolf on October 30, 2017.
 The bill also would authorize licenses for ten new satellite casinos with a requirement that they be located at least 25 miles from an existing casinos.
 The satellite casino licenses allowing up to 750 slot machines and 30 table games would only be granted to existing owners of casinos in Pennsylvania.
 Municipalities also have the option to prohibit casinos within their borders.

 The passage of the October 30th gambling expansion bill made Pennsylvania the fourth state to legalize online gambling, joining Nevada, New Jersey, and Delaware.
 Pennsylvania is the only state to offer both gaming and lottery tickets online.
 Finally, the law authorized casinos to offer sports betting pending a change in federal law or a possible Supreme Court ruling.
-On May 14, 2018 the Supreme Court declared the Professional and Amateur Sports Protection Act of 1992 unconstitutional.
-Casinos are expected to be able to begin offering sports betting sometime this fall even though casino winnings will be subject to 34% tax.
+On May 14, 2018, the Supreme Court declared the Professional and Amateur Sports Protection Act of 1992 unconstitutional.
+Casinos began to offering sports betting on November 15, 2018.
+Gambling companies must pay a 34% state tax on their revenue.
 Betting on eSports is, however, not legal.

 Truck stops may operate up to five slot machines with counties having the option to prohibit gambling at truck stops.
 Casinos may make agreements to operate an interactive gambling parlor with an airport authority at any of Pennsylvania's international or regional airports.
 Pennsylvania became the only state other than Nevada to permit gaming at airports, although as of January 2018, no airport has announced plans to offer gaming.
 In August 2019, Rutter's and Penn National Gaming opened the first video gaming room at a Rutter's convenience store in Manchester Township in York County.
 There are plans to open video gaming rooms at more Rutter's locations in 2019 and 2020.

 The Pennsylvania Gaming Control Board began accepting applications for online gaming licenses in July 2018.
 Nine casinos in the state applied by the initial deadline.
 The four Pennsylvania casinos that did not apply prior to the deadline can still do so in the future, but for an increased fee.